Ksenia Trofimova

 Is there a personal contact person or just a ticket system?

-Is the software regularly developed further?
+Is the software regularly updated?

-Are new functions communicated transparently?
+Are new features communicated transparently?

 Conclusion: Get off to a successful start with the right event management software